aykanfonseca/SOC-Parser/README.md

 7. Install firebase - `pip install python-firebase`.
 8. (OPTIONAL) Python 3 setup: Install Python 3 via homebrew - `brew install python3`.
 Then, repeat steps 3-7 with `pip3` instead of `pip`.

+## Coding Rules :straight_ruler:
+1. Flexible and extensible.
+This means don't hard code values "FA16", "CSE", etc..
+It also means we have a separation of concerns when it makes sense to do so.
+For example, we have separation of concerns for get_quarters and get_subjects to provide fine-tool optimizations when appropriate for either but also for specific scrapes (a future feature).
+2. Readable and easy to understand.
+This means writing excellent comments, debug tools, and making lines shorter and simpler.
+This is a bit difficult, especially with the parse_list method which appears fairly archaic and magical unless we see visibly how the data is structured.

 ## Improvements to do :wrench:
 * Account for multiple teachers, sections, emails, and more.